 Water, Hydrated Silica, Glycerin, Sorbitol, PVM/MA Copolymer, Sodium Lauryl Sulphate, Flavour, Cellulose Gum, Carrageenan, Sodium Hydroxide, Sodium Fluoride, Sodium Saccharin, Triclosan, CI 77891.

 Sodium Lauryl Sulphate.
-(SLS) I always go for SLS free product due to skin irritation caused by SLS, so I am pretty sure I don’t what to put it in my mouth.
-There are plenty of people out there using SLS product with no issues, but for me and others with sensitivities, it may be best to avoid SLS and SLSE.
+(SLS) I always go for SLS-free products due to skin irritation caused by SLS, so I am pretty sure I don’t want to put it in my mouth.
+There are plenty of people out there using SLS products with no issues, but for me and others with sensitivities, it may be best to avoid SLS and SLSE.
 Look for natural alternatives if possible.

 Sodium Saccharin.
 This is an artificial sweetener.
 The key work here is artificial.
-There are warnings that come with saccharin, including a list of possible side effects such as: headaches, breathing difficulties, diarrhoea, and skin problems.
-My fallback position once again is “I don’t what to put it in my mouth”.
+Some warnings come with saccharin, including a list of possible side effects such as headaches, breathing difficulties, diarrhoea, and skin problems.
+My fallback position once again is “I don’t want to put it in my mouth”.
 Do you even need a sweetener?
 And if you did, could you not go xylitol instead?

 Ingredients: